myflyinglemur/CodeSamples/README.md

 # Linguistics

-Code for linguistics problems, taken from coursework
+Code for linguistics problems, taken from coursework from computational linguistics coursework.